WHERE TO GO ON AN AFRICAN SAFARI?

 Unsealed roads inside national parks and game reserves ensure exceptional wildlife viewing at a close range in safari vehicles.
-Off-road and night driving is not allowed in the national parks and game reserves but can be done on private concessions which are more widely available in Kenya, than Tanzania.
-Walks with Maasai are permitted in designated areas allow you to get you out of the vehicle on bush walks with Maasai to experience the African wilderness on foot.
+Off-road and night driving is not allowed in the national parks and game reserves but can be done on private concessions which are more widely available in Kenya, than in Tanzania.
+Walks with Maasai are permitted in designated areas allow you to get out of the vehicle on bush walks with Maasai to experience the African wilderness on foot.

-There are numerous cultural opportunities to interact with local tribes such as the Maasai, Samburu, and Hadzabe hunter gathers.
+There are numerous cultural opportunities to interact with local tribes such as the Maasai, Samburu, and Hadzabe hunter-gathers.
 Hot air balloon safaris over the African savannah are spectacular!
-Also consider wildlife safaris and gorilla trekking in Uganda and Rwanda, and wash off the dust after your safari on a tropical island in the Indian Ocean such as Zanzibar off the coast of Tanzania.
+Also, consider wildlife safaris and gorilla trekking in Uganda and Rwanda, and wash off the dust after your safari on a tropical island in the Indian Ocean such as Zanzibar off the coast of Tanzania.

 Key aspects of safaris in East Africa:

-Southern Africa spans a diverse range of topography with a wide variety of habitats from grassy savannas and bushy woodlands, to the thundering waters of Victoria Falls, the sweeping sand dunes of the Namib and Kalahari deserts, the rugged Drakensberg Mountains, the beautiful beaches and coastlines of the Atlantic and Indian Oceans, and of course the historic city and winelands of Cape Town.
-The dramatic seasonal variation of this region creates a diverse and stunning landscape: from the dry deserts of the Skeleton Coast and Kalahari Desert, to the heavy rains of the Angolan highlands that fill the Okavango Delta, the biggest inland wetland in the world, game viewing very much depends on season, and water and food availability.
+Southern Africa spans a diverse range of topography with a wide variety of habitats from grassy savannas and bushy woodlands, to the thundering waters of Victoria Falls, the sweeping sand dunes of the Namib and Kalahari deserts, the rugged Drakensberg Mountains, the beautiful beaches and coastlines of the Atlantic and Indian Oceans, and of course the historic city and Winelands of Cape Town.
+The dramatic seasonal variation of this region creates a diverse and stunning landscape: from the dry deserts of the Skeleton Coast and Kalahari Desert to the heavy rains of the Angolan highlands that fill the Okavango Delta, the biggest inland wetland in the world, game viewing very much depends on the season, and water and food availability.

 Tourism in Southern Africa has been developed for the most part as low volume with smaller camps and lodges on private concessions (instead of only national parks), creating a more exclusive, personalised safari experience at a higher cost.

 Compared to East Africa, safaris in Southern Africa do not offer the vast open vistas or massive wildlife concentrations like the Serengeti plains.
 In Botswana and Zambia especially there are more opportunities to join walking safaris following local trackers to locate wildlife in tall grasses and acacia woodlands.
 Game viewing on many private concessions provides opportunities to drive off-road, night drives and walking.
-In the unique wetland habitat of the Okavango Delta and along the Zambezi River motor boat safaris are also available.
+In the unique wetland habitat of the Okavango Delta and along the Zambezi River motorboat safaris are also available.
 Cultural experiences among indigenous peoples are more limited compared to safaris in East Africa, although visits with the San Bushman of the Kalahari or Zulu community in Kwa-Zulu Natal are available and special township tours outside of Cape Town are a highlight.